guynich/voice-activity-benchmark/README.md

 - [Cobra](https://github.com/Picovoice/Cobra) which is included as submodules in this repository, or can be installed using [PyPI](https://pypi.org/project/pvcobra/).
 Version 1.2.0.
 - [Silero VAD](https://github.com/snakers4/silero-vad) which can be installed using [PyPI](https://pypi.org/project/silero-vad/).
 Version 5.1.
+- [TEN VAD](https://github.com/TEN-framework/ten-vad/pull/61).
+This repo assumes MacOS on x86_64 (e.g.: Intel) running Python 3.12.
+Otherwise run the `example_onnx` build for a Python extension module with your OS and CPU architecture and Python version.
+Then move the generated *.so file to `lib/` folder.
 - WebRTC RNN VAD, through a dummy implementation using a [CLI demo](https://github.com/daanzu/webrtc_rnnvad).